AlexxConst/python-learning-portfolio/README.md

 ## 📚 Projects Included

 - 🎨 Hirst Dot Painting — Turtle graphics, loops, modulo
+- 🧮 Calculator - With operators and cli

 More projects will be added as I continue learning.

 ## 🎯 Purpose